Tigers vs. White Sox Player Props Betting Odds

 Greene Stats

-- Greene has eight doubles, two triples, five home runs, 19 walks and 18 RBI (56 total hits).
+- Greene has 57 hits with nine doubles, two triples, five home runs, 19 walks and 18 RBI.
 He's also stolen five bases.

-- Greene hopes to build on a five-game hitting streak in this matchup.
-During his last five outings he is batting .400 with two doubles, a home run, five walks and two RBI.
+- Greene hopes to build on a six-game hitting streak in this matchup.
+In his last 10 outings he is hitting .341 with four doubles, two home runs, seven walks and three RBI.

 Greene Recent Games